Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Key Takeaways

-• Three roles are structurally absent in most telco Salesforce organizations: Agent Behavior Designer, AI Quality and Governance Lead, and Data Readiness Architect.
-Identifying which of these to hire versus develop is the first decision to make.
+• Three roles are structurally absent in most telco Salesforce orgs: Agent Behavior Designer, AI Quality and Governance Lead, Data Readiness Architect.
+Decide which to hire versus develop first.

-• The current Salesforce certification path does not cover what Agentforce Communications deployments require.
-Building internal competency criteria now, rather than waiting for external certification frameworks, is the faster path to a qualified team.
+• Build the internal competency rubric now.
+Salesforce certifications don’t cover what Agentforce Communications deployments require, and waiting for them is the slower path to a qualified team.

 Book a Discovery Call